yisi23/pagebox/README.md

 ## FAQ
 * Content Security Policy

 OriginMap takes adventadge of it.
 But CSP on itself is not panacea from XSS: DOM XSS (there are always a lot of ways to insert HTML leading to execution), [JSONP bypasses](http://homakov.blogspot.com/2013/02/are-you-sure-you-use-jsonp-properly.html)

-* Rely on Referrer as OriginPage header when I see someone using [referrer as a security measurement I cry](http://homakov.blogspot.com/2012/04/playing-with-referer-origin-disquscom.html).
-Seriously.
+* Rely on Referrer as OriginPage header

+When I see someone using [referrer as a security measurement I want to cry](http://homakov.blogspot.com/2012/04/playing-with-referer-origin-disquscom.html).

 * Subdomains

 Yes you can use subdomains to extract functionality.
 You can end up.

 1) follow.site.com

 2) transfermoney.site.com

 3) readmessages.site.com

 4) createapost.site.com

 ...
 Also at the end of the day I will hack your Single Sign On. :P

 * Rich Internet Applications

 If your app consists of one or two pages this feature will not decrease attack surface a lot.
 But it still can be useful.

 * What apps need it the most?